arkL - login

 The TimeScaleCreator program is based on a uniquely extensive archive of stratigraphic data compiled by James Ogg, Felix Gradstein and numerous colleagues, as also presented in the GTS2020 volume.
 The arkL project aims to convert this data into an openly accessible relational database which should:

 The current website is a first step toward this.
-It includes most chronostratigraphic, biostratigraphic and magnetostratigraphic event calibrations and interval definitions from TSC from the Jurassic to the Recent, together with a bibliography and geochemical datasets.
-Planned developments include extending coverage back through the Phanerozoic, improved referencing linkage, linkage with mikrotax and other taxonomic databases, provision of an API to allow cross-linkage from other websites.
+It includes most chronostratigraphic, biostratigraphic and magnetostratigraphic event calibrations and interval definitions from TSC from the Devonian to the Recent, together with a bibliography and geochemical datasets.
+Planned developments include extending coverage back through the Early Palaeozoic, improved referencing linkage, linkage with mikrotax and other taxonomic databases, provision of an API to allow cross-linkage from other websites.

 As currently configured the site will primarily be of use to earth scientists working with geological time who need reference data.
 A basic use case would be to use the TimeScaleCreator program to explore the data and this site to download subsets of data.
 It will also be possible to use this site to make corrections to the underlying database although these corrections will not immediately be reflected in the publically available version of TSC.